jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These are the three story categories in a nutshell.
 Classic stories tackle real-life problems.
 Art stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why art/spectacle stories don’t have "spoilers", while we want to "go in fresh" for classic stories.

 You can see the difference in your favorite sitcom; such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
 We see ourselves in these characters, which is why we cry, laugh, and all that.
-We responded to stories about regular everyday life, because we know it could also happen to us too.
+We respond to stories about regular everyday life, because we know it could also happen to us too.

 However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can’t get a job, Raj can’t get a girl, Dwight can’t get self-aware.
 Here sitcoms become art and spectacle stories.
-Art, as in these characters don't overcome their personal problems.
+Art, because main characters don't overcome their personal problems anymore.
 And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases, instead of wanting a new story.
+The turning point between good and bad sitcoms is often called "jumping the shark", in reference to a sitcom where the main character, The Fonz, literally jumped over a shark because the writers couldn't think of anything else for the character to do.

 Rousseau noticed society has these classic, art, and spectacle stories, and that our societies travel through them as we develop through technological ages.
 When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems.
-At the end of the age, the leaders are the self-important artists who talk about themselves too much, and the people only watch out of habit.
+At the end of the age, the leaders are the self-important artists who talk about themselves too much, and the people only watch them out of habit.
 In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.

 ![Battle Scene](/img\diagrams\techvolution-civlization-tree-upgrade-gap.png)

 ## The Politics of Stories - this is what we learned from the last time, so we can chart our course

 We're already technically in the Computer Age.
 A quite glance at your smartphone shows that.
 Our society is in trouble because we're stuck inside the outdated red/blue philosophy of the Industrial Age.
-The spectular news programs, marches, yelling matches, and all that is a distraction.
+The spectacular news programs, marches, yelling matches, and all that is a distraction.
 It's all spectacle to hide the fact that our red/blue leaders are no longer the classic heroes who solve real-life problems.

 That's a problem.
 But the solution is a bigger problem.
 Because to make the change, Main Street has to see through the spectacle/art story.
-Only when they do will the stop being extras and become player gods.
+Only when they do will the stop being extras and become player gods inside the era of mass collaboration.
 And that's really hard.
 The best example of doing all this is the movie The Matrix.

 The Matrix shows a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990’s reality called the matrix.
 It’s created by machines to distract humans while using their bodies as an energy source.
 Neo, the protagonist who was once an extra, is recruited to help the few untapped humans’ rebel against the machines.
 His job is to make the sleeping masses inside the matrix realize the leaders are selfish, and the people should be free.